 Catnip

-Catnip is an especially handy mosquito deterrent – it’s about ten times more effective than DEET.
+Catnip is an especially handy mosquito deterrent – it’s about 10 times more effective than DEET.
 Mosquitoes can’t stand nepetalactone, the essential oil found in catnip.
 By planting catnip around your patio and yard, you’ll keep mosquitoes away – then dry the catnip and entertain your favorite cat.

 Citronella

-There’s a reason citronella candles are popular mosquito repellents – mosquitoes hate citronella.
+There’s a reason citronella candles are popular mosquito repellents: mosquitoes hate citronella.
 Instead of the candles, though, you can try rubbing citronella oil on exposed area (make sure you’re not allergic to the oil, first) or grow your own citronella plants.

 Garlic

 One effective natural repellent that deserves to be tried is garlic.
 Depending on how much you enjoy garlic, you can take a garlic supplement (no-odor varieties are available), eat lots of foods with garlic (I’m thinking of a big loaf of fresh garlic bread along with a spaghetti dinner – including sauce made with basil and garlic).
-You can even rub a cut clove of garlic over your exposed skin – you should be able to ward off both mosquitoes and Dracula.
+You can even rub a cut clove of garlic over your exposed skin; you should be able to ward off both mosquitoes and Dracula.

 Lemongrass

-If you’re looking for another anti-mosquito plant to try, you should invest in lemongrass.
+If you’re looking for another anti-mosquito plant to try, invest in lemongrass.
 Simply break off a stalk, peel off the outer leaves and rub the juicy pulp over your exposed skin.
 (Personally, I think it’s more pleasant smelling than raw garlic.)
 You’ll also be able to use the lemongrass when you cook.

 Marigolds and mums